-- 8.1.1 Revolvers: - 8.1.1.1 Single Action: hammer fully down on an empty chamber or, if a safety notch is fitted, hammer down over a loaded chamber (transfer bar designs excepted). - 8.1.1.2 Double Action: hammer fully down and all chambers may be loaded. - 8.1.1.3 Non-traditional revolvers (e.g. those which operate in a "self-loading" mode) are subject to the following rules and/or any other requirements stipulated by the Range Master (also see Appendix D5). - 8.1.2 Self-loading Pistols: - 8.1.2.1 "Single action" chamber loaded, hammer cocked, and the with external safety engaged. - 8.1.2.2 "Double action" chamber loaded, hammer fully down or decocked. - 8.1.2.3 "Selective action" chamber loaded, with hammer fully down or decocked, or chamber loaded and hammer cocked with external safety engaged (see Divisions in Appendix D).
+- 8.1.1 Not applicable. - 8.1.2 Self-loading Pistols: - 8.1.2.1 "Single action" chamber loaded, hammer cocked, with external safety engaged. - 8.1.2.2 "Double action" chamber loaded, hammer fully down or decocked. - 8.1.2.3 "Selective action" chamber loaded, hammer fully down or decocked, or chamber loaded and hammer cocked with external safety engaged (see Divisions in Appendix D).
 For both this Rule and Rule 8.1.2.1, the term "safety" means the primary visible safety lever on the handgun (e.g. the thumb safety on a "1911" genre handgun).
 In the event of doubt, the Range Master is the final authority on this matter. - 8.1.2.4 If a handgun has a decocking lever, that alone must be used to decock the handgun, without touching the trigger.
 If a handgun does not have a decocking lever, the hammer must be safely and manually lowered all the way forward (i.e. not just to a "half-cock notch" or to another similar intermediary position). - 8.1.3 Courses of fire may require ready conditions which are different to those stated above.
 In such cases, the required ready condition must be clearly stated in the written stage briefing.
-When a handgun ready condition requires a handgun be prepared with an empty chamber (or cylinder), the slide of the handgun must be fully forward (or the cylinder must be fully closed) and the hammer, if fitted, must be fully down. - 8.1.4 Unless complying with a Division requirement (see Appendices), a competitor must not be restricted on the number of rounds to be loaded or reloaded in a handgun.
-Written stage briefings may only stipulate when the firearm is to be loaded or when mandatory reloads are required, when permitted under Rule 1.1.5.2. - 8.1.5 In respect of handguns used at IPSC matches, the following definitions apply: - 8.1.5.1 "Single Action" means activation of the trigger causes a single action to occur (i.e. the hammer or striker falls). - 8.1.5.2 "Double Action" means activation of the trigger causes more than a single action to occur (i.e. the hammer or striker rises or retracts, then falls). - 8.1.5.3 "Selective Action" means that the handgun can be operated in either "Single Action" or "Double Action" modes.
+When a handgun ready condition requires a handgun be prepared with an empty chamber, the slide of the handgun must be fully forward and the hammer, if fitted, must be fully down. - 8.1.4 Unless complying with a Division requirement (see Appendices), a competitor must not be restricted on the number of projectiles to be loaded or reloaded in a handgun.
+Written stage briefings may only stipulate when the firearm is to be loaded or when mandatory reloads are required, when permitted under Rule 1.1.5.2. - 8.1.5 In respect of handguns used at IPSC Action Air matches, the following definitions apply: - 8.1.5.1 "Single Action" means activation of the trigger causes a single action to occur (i.e. the hammer or striker falls). - 8.1.5.2 "Double Action" means activation of the trigger causes more than a single action to occur (i.e. the hammer or striker rises or retracts, then falls). - 8.1.5.3 "Selective Action" means that the handgun can be operated in either "Single Action" or "Double Action" modes.